Common Reasons People Use Heroin

 How to Tell if Someone You Love is Using

 Heroin is an illegal opioid narcotic, one which has been largely responsible for the recent nationwide opioid epidemic.
 Since the year 2007 rates of heroin addiction and overdose have been on the rise throughout the U.S. and tens of thousands of innocent people have lost their lives as a direct result.
 Heroin addiction can happen to anyone; a dedicated college student with a bright future ahead of them, a parent with a spot on the PTA and stable, coveted career, a medical practitioner who knows the dangers involved in opioid abuse like the back of their hand.
 Heroin addiction does not discriminate.
-According to the National Institute on Drug Abuse, 948,000 Americans reported using heroin in the year 2016 alone.
+According to the National Institute on Drug Abuse, contact us in the year 2016 alone.
 The majority of heroin users in the U.S. are young adults between the ages of 18 and 25, though no demographic is exempt.

 Why Do People Use Heroin?

 If you have been watching someone you love struggle with heroin addiction, one question is likely ringing in your mind.
 “Why?”
 Why would your loved one throw away everything they had going for them in order to continue using?
 Why doesn’t your loved one care about their own well-being; why don’t they care enough about you to just stop?
 Or at least TRY to stop?
 People who use heroin report feeling an intense rush of euphoria coupled with a complete eradication of anxiety.
-They describe feeling “warmth, relaxation and detachment,” three feelings which can be extremely powerful to someone who is struggling with the symptoms of an untreated mental illness, unresolved trauma or unfavorable environmental factors.
+They describe feeling “warmth, relaxation and detachment,” three feelings which can be extremely powerful to someone who is struggling with the symptoms of an contact us, unresolved trauma or unfavorable environmental factors.

 The reasons why someone picks up heroin in the first place depend heavily on personal circumstances.
 Some people might be peer pressured into trying heroin for the first time; they might want to be accepted by their peers, and agree to something they are not necessarily comfortable with.
 They might be dealing with severe symptoms associated with an untreated mental illness or PTSD, and be willing to try anything that offers them a respite from their emotional pain, no matter how brief.
 In short, people use heroin — at least initially — because of the effect it produces.